-One of the most iconic images from the recent Femme Fierce festival was that of a cartoon Alice in Wonderland painted by Brighton based Sarah Gillings aka S.O.S or ‘Save Our Souls’.
+One of the most iconic images from the recent Femme Fierce festival was that of a cartoon Alice in Wonderland.
+Painted by Brighton based Sarah Gillings it is meant to raise awareness of the practice of FGM.

-That image, of a shocked Alice peeking around a curtain, embroidered with roses and scissors was an attempt to raise awareness of the horrors of FGM on a day when the tunnel was taken over to provide support for Plan Uk’s ‘Because I’m a Girl‘ campaign.
+That image was of a shocked Alice peeking around a curtain.
+Embroidered with roses and scissors.
+It was an attempt to raise awareness of the horrors of FGM.
+This on a day when the tunnel was taken over to provide support for Plan UK’s ‘Because I’m a Girl‘ campaign.

-“I chose an architipal British girl with blonde hair and blue eyes” she says of her choice of Alice as the protagonist of her striking picture.
-“Alice represents the age of a girl when she’s coming up to the age where she might be subjected to FGM.”
-That, says Sarah, is anything from the age of 5 to about 13, and Alice she estimates, would probably be around 9.
+“I chose an architipal British girl with blonde hair and blue eyes”.
+This is her choice of Alice as the protagonist of her striking picture.
+“Alice represents the age of a girl when she’s coming up to the age where she might be subjected to FGM”.
+That, says Sarah, is anything from the age of 5 to about 13.
+Alice she estimates would probably be around 9.

 “She’s really just having an adventure isn’t she Alice?” ponders S.O.S as she explains further around her choice of subject.
 “The fact that Alice is just coming out into the world and being shocked at what she sees”.
 But of course the choice of the blonde, blue eyed Alice as the protagonist is meant to shock.
-“Most of the girls that have this done to them are different ethnic minorities and so I wanted to create that juxtaposition which said, well if it was a blonde haired blue eyed girl would we make more fuss about this?”
+“Most of the girls that have this done to them are different ethnic minorities.
+I wanted to create that juxtaposition which said… well if it was a blonde haired blue eyed girl would we make more fuss about this?”

-Now of course, the second Alice mural has also gone such is the rapid turnover of art in Leake Street but the message is still alive online and that’s kind of the point for this campaigning street artist.
+Now of course, the second Alice mural has also gone such is the rapid turnover of art in Leake Street.
+However the message is still alive online and that’s what matters for this campaigning street artist.

-S.O.S was interviewed in the Leake Street Tunnel on 22 April 2015 as she painted her Alice through the curtain image originally painted at the Femme Fierce festival on 8 March 2015, International Womens Day.
+Sarah Gillings aka S.O.S was interviewed about her FGM mural in the Leake Street Tunnel on 22 April 2015.
+She painted her Alice through the curtain image originally painted at the Femme Fierce festival on 8 March 2015.
 For another article featuring the work of SOS click here.